LOADING

 What makes ego-boosting content so appealing?

-Very important thing to note here is that our ego is dependant on people’s perception of us.
-In order to feel good, we need to feel validated (number of likes/shares by our friends satisfy this need in us online).
+A very important thing to note here is that our ego is dependent on people’s perception of us.
+To feel good, we need to feel validated (number of likes/shares by our friends satisfy this need in us online).

 The crux of it lies within the perception of how much others will enjoy this content I’m sharing.